nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Picture Analyser Plugin
       A plugin in Autopsy used to analyze and manage pictures or images.

-   Plugin
-      Extensions that provide specific functionalities to ForensicVM.
-The plugin architecture fosters community involvement and functionality expansion.

-   Plugin
+   Plugin/Plugins
-      Software components that add specific features to an existing computer program.
-Within the context, plugins in Autopsy can help in functions such as creating new user credentials or resetting existing ones.
+      Modular software components that add specific features to an existing computer program.
+Within the context of ForensicVM and Autopsy, the plugin architecture fosters community involvement and functionality expansion.
+They enhance or extend functionality and provide forensic investigators with capabilities to bypass protections in locked forensicVM machines.
+They may also help in functions such as creating new user credentials or resetting existing ones.

    Plugin Architecture
       A method by which external additions can be made to extend a software’s capabilities.